Our selection of the best books about survival includes astonishing accounts of endurance to tales of daring escape and everything in between

 by Joe Simpson

-A classic tale of mountaineering survival.
+A classic tale of mountaineering endurance and one of the best books about survival ever written.
 Joe Simpson and his climbing partner, Simon Yates, had just reached the top of a 21,000ft peak in the Andes when disaster struck.

 by Nathaniel Philbrick